Ruckus Brand Strategist Samantha Dreyer Profiled by Top Interactive Agencies

 Brand strategist and copywriter Samantha Dreyer discusses brand strategy and identity.

 What’s brand identity?

 Brand identity is a brand’s elevator pitch.
-It is the sum of a brand’s parts (mission, vision, core values, etc.) and should focus on the most salient, distinctive aspects.
+It is the sum of a brand’s parts (mission, vision, core values, etc.) and should focus on the salient, distinctive aspects.

 How can a brand know that they need a new visual identity?

 Visual identities are like clothes.
 Sometimes they go out of style, other times a brand outgrows them.
 There’s no hard or fast rule to determine when it’s time for an update; however, if business has slowed and your brand feels “dated,” it’s probably time for a facelift.

 Does a brand have a life span?